rb7a/sora/src/content/work/ships-in-coffee.md

 ## Prompt

-Prompt: Photorealistic closeup video of two pirate ships battling each other as they sail inside a cup of coffee.
+Photorealistic closeup video of two pirate ships battling each other as they sail inside a cup of coffee.